jmsmoorehead/music/Overtone-in-vim.md

 * [vim-fireplace](https://github.com/tpope/vim-fireplace)
 * [vim-classpath](https://github.com/tpope/vim-classpath)

-Some tips:
+Now:

+* In one shell session, start a REPL using `lein repl`
+* In vim, start writing your Overtone file
-* The first time you open a Clojure file, it'll take a few seconds for the Java VM to load
+* The first time you want to hear some output, use `:Require` to reload the whole file
-* Within a Clojure file, you can use `cpp` to evaluate the inner-most expression at the cursor, or `:Require` to reload the whole file.
+* After the file has been loaded once, use `cpp` to evaluate the inner-most expression at the cursor
+* If you have problems, try reloading the entire file and dependencies with `:Require!`